gaurav/species-autocomplete/README.md

 3. The `dist` folder contains the files you need to incorporate into your
-website: `index.html`, which displays the drop-down list, and `autocomplete.php`, which searches a local SQLite database for the autocomplete names.
+website: `index.html`, which displays the drop-down list, and `autocomplete.php`, which searches the local SQLite database for the autocomplete names.

 For more information, please [get in touch](http://www.ggvaidya.com/contact-me.html).